Zanar1999/funnyapp/README.md

 # funnyapp
-this project for learning about github
+this project for learning about github zanar